toCrazyHarp/2024Summer_Group_Assignment/README.md

 * 2024.7.8 Decide to make a web page
 * 2024.7.8 Plan generated
 * 2024.7.9 Programme began with Django and Mysql
+* inviest tailwindCSS and DaisyUI
+* clean bootstrap settings
+* tasklist1 finished
+* Tasklist2 and 3 is OK
+* a mainpage hotchart with echart in javascript
+* a nice footer and a navbar
+* A famous saying for each access
+* A dynamic background by particaler from github